digime/digime-sdk-nodejs/guides/storage-upload.md

-Upload files to storage can be done with uploadFileToStorage SDK method.
+Uploading files to storage can be done using the `uploadFileToStorage` SDK method.

 #### Examples
 The most basic initialization: